iZeaoGamer/Zector/major.md

 - Added a error message when enabling both auto sell options in /autosell.
 - Added a "Updating Auto Sell Settings" message.
 - Added a "Saved Auto Sell Settings Message".
-- Added /cells upgrade - Allows you to Upgrade your cells!
-Thanks for the suggestion, @EST Tivercey!
-- You can now use two currencies for /cells upgrade.
-Tokens, and Money.
-- Fixed /cells upgrade from causing internal server errors.
-- Increasement is now unlimited.
-Whatever you add to the increasement bar, is adding onto the increased cell, rather than setting it as that.
-- Added rank transfers!
-Simply type /fixrank to correct your rank. - In beta.
-- All cells are now in the same world, rather than recreating worlds, thus causing TPS or server lag.
-- Added Tokens Notes, and Bank Notes (Money Notes) to OP Prisons S7!
+- Added Tokens Notes, and Bank Notes (Money Notes) to Hybrid S1
 - Fixed OverLord from crashing the server whilst logging out during combat.
 (Same goes with GodlyOverLord).
 - Fixed GodlyOverLord crash upon player join (After player has left the server whilst in combat, and joins back again).
 - Fixed Custom enchantments not working when opening Contrabands.
 This would happen most likely because Contrabands plugin was sometimes loading before the Custom enchants plugin was, leading to this error because it didn't notice a change between the enabling state.